This post may contain affiliate links. Please read my disclosure for more info.

 Drink plenty of water and eat well

 Sometimes your digestion can be a little sluggish following a c-section.

 Drinking plenty of water and avoiding processed/junk food will help.

 Also, it can be helpful to add foods like oranges, mangoes, strawberries, etc. to your diet as Vitamin C is needed for tissue repair and wound healing (source).

 Vitamin C also aids in the absorption of iron (it’s common to be a little low in iron afterwards.
 I was after baby #2).

-I’m in love these vitamin C packets— just check with your doctor first if you’re nursing as you would for any supplement.
+I’m in love these Vitamin C packets— just check with your doctor first if you’re nursing as you would for any supplement.